SchEma453/Final-project-IT-Factory-Manual-Testing-Course/README.md

 The final project will be split into 2 sections: Testing section and SQL section.

+In order to see the more detailed explanations please access the PDF files mentioned at each chapter.

 # Requirements
 The test cases were made based upon business requirements specifications.